 During the 1970s and 1980s Appleton lived and performed primarily in Europe, enjoying work in the jazz community abroad and taking part in such international jazz festivals as the North Sea Jazz Festival, the Antibes Jazz Festival, and The Vienna Concert with Dizzy Gillespie.
 Towards the end of his period abroad however, Appleton’s fate took a turn when he was involved in an accident that eventually required the amputation of part of his leg.
-This setback forced Ray’s absence from the jazz scene for a period of a few years while recovering his health, but Appleton has made a comeback as of recently and still plays with the fire he had before.
-Now living in New York City, Ray Appleton records and performs with his own sextet, the group’s recent release on record being Killer Ray Strikes Again, featuring alto saxophonist Charles McPherson, trumpeter Jim Rotondi, trombonist Slide Hampton, and pianist John Hicks.
-“Killer” Ray represents a minority of surviving musicians who came-of-age when jazz was at its zenith, having had the opportunity to play with jazz music’s greats and who deeply understand the concept of “swing.”
+This setback forced Ray’s absence from the jazz scene for a period of a few years while recovering his health, but Appleton’s subsequent comeback showed him still playing with the fire and magic he previously exhibited.
+Living in New York City, in his later years, Ray Appleton continued to record and perform with his own sextet and quartet.
+He passed away on October 7th, 2015.